What Do We Know About Space?

 What color is space?

-We know from experience that the space is black.
-However, taking into account that the universe is infinite and contains billions of stars, shouldn’t it be bright white?
+We know from experience that the space appears black.
+However, taking into account that the Universe is infinite and contains billions of stars, shouldn’t it be bright white?
 This oddity is known as Olber’s paradox; see its possible solutions in our dedicated article.

 Why can’t sound travel through space?